palewire/first-visual-story/readthedocs/index.rst

 .. note::

     We used Plotly.js in this class, but there are many other JavaScript charting libraries, each one slightly different.
-If you want to explore this on your own, here are some other options that we considered using for this class:
+If you want to explore this on your own, here are some other options that we considered using for this class

     - `Vega-lite <https://vega.github.io/vega-lite/>`_
     - `Charts.js <http://www.chartjs.org/>`_
     - `C3.js <http://c3js.org/>`_ Important to note that this does not seem to support the latest versions of D3.